-This course is an introductory study of the roles and tasks of the occupational therapist practicing in psychosocial and physical disabilities clinical or community-based settings.
-A minimum of 6 to 8 hours of supervised fieldwork experience in two different settings with emphasis on physical, cognitive and psychosocial aspects will provide the student with an integrated learning experience.
-The fieldwork experience will be structured around academic assignments enabling students to integrate theoretical knowledge with a range of clinical and/or community-based situations as well as working with individuals having a diversity of psychosocial and physical disabilities or needs along the developmental continuum.
+This course is an introductory study of the roles and tasks of the occupational therapist practicing in psychosocial and physical disabilities clinical and community-based settings.
+A minimum of 4 full days (24 hours) of supervised fieldwork experience in two different settings introduces students to the fieldwork experience.
+The goals of Level I fieldwork include applying knowledge to practice and developing an understanding of the diverse needs of clients with emphasis on physical, cognitive, and psychosocial aspects of function.
+The fieldwork experience will be structured around academic assignments enabling students to integrate theoretical knowledge with the range of clinical scenarios they encounter in their fieldwork placements.
 This course is also designed to provide a link between theory and practice for the Certified Occupational Therapy Assistant (COTA) student transitioning to the role of the occupational therapist.
 (Students with COTA backgrounds only).